 - Black and Gray Morality: Moses is a man who has done lots of horrible things, but is willing to pay for them by going to Hell when he dies.
 Beesly is a pencil-pushing idiot who is willing to let many of his employees die and hands out assassination orders like there's no tomorrow for the sake of improving the CIA's reputation.

 - Bolivian Army Ending: "I'm the monster.
 Do your best."◊

-- Even Evil Has Standards: He won't kill children.
+- Even Evil Has Standards: Moses might have killed people by the truckload, but he refuses to kill children.

 - Gory Discretion Shot: Both played straight and averted◊.

 - The Handler: Sally, his retirement handler, is the only person Paul talks to on a consistent basis.